Skip to content

 Domain validation via HTTP

-The certificates are validated via the HTTP challenge-response mechanism.
-The firewall creates a temporary web server configuration and a WAF policy to handle the challenge and validate the domain.
-The temporary firewall rules and the virtual web server are automatically removed again once the certificate has been successfully issued.
+The certificates are validated using the HTTP challenge-response mechanism.
+The firewall creates a temporary web server configuration and a WAF policy to complete the challenge and validate the domain.
+The temporary firewall rules and virtual web server are automatically removed after the certificate has been issued successfully.

 Domain management

-You can request certificates for up to 50 domains, whereby only fully qualified domain names (FQDNs) are supported.
+You can request certificates for up to 50 domains, with only fully qualified domain names (FQDNs) being supported.
 Wildcard domains and IP addresses are not permitted.

-To create a Let’s Encrypt certificate, register an account with Let’s Encrypt in the firewall, add the desired domains and configure the WAN interface for HTTP domain validation via port 80.
-It is important that the DNS entries point to the public IP of the firewall.
+To create a Let’s Encrypt certificate, register a Let’s Encrypt account in the firewall, add the desired domains, and configure the WAN interface for HTTP domain validation via port 80.
+The DNS records must point to the firewall’s public IP address.

-The issued certificates can then be used for the WebAdmin console, user portals and the Web Application Firewall (WAF) to ensure secure HTTPS connections.
+The issued certificates can then be used for the WebAdmin console, user portals, and the Web Application Firewall (WAF) to provide secure HTTPS connections.

 UX and UI improvements

-With the update to Sophos Firewall v21, the user interface has been redesigned to improve navigation and data overview.
-The new sidebar and the adjusted color scheme provide a clearer structure.
-The dashboard now makes better use of the available screen space by scaling to a width of up to 1920 pixels.
-This allows more information to be displayed at the same time, making it easier to get an overview.
+With the update to Sophos Firewall v21, the user interface has been revised to improve navigation and data visibility.
+The new sidebar and adjusted color scheme provide a clearer structure.
+The dashboard now makes better use of available screen space by scaling to a width of up to 1920 pixels.
+This allows more information to be shown at once and makes it easier to keep an overview.

-The widgets have also been adapted to make more information accessible at a glance.
-The map display simplifies the separation of the various data categories.
-These changes make it possible to access safety-relevant information and system status messages more quickly.
+The widgets have also been adjusted to make more information available at a glance.
+The card layout makes it easier to separate different data categories.
+These changes allow faster access to security-relevant information and system status messages.

-Overall, the revised interface aims to make interaction with the firewall more efficient and it is of course nice to see that Sophos is finally doing something in this area again.
-I hope the issues of hiding warning messages in the dashboard and backend performance will also be addressed soon.
+Overall, the revised interface aims to make working with the firewall more efficient, and it is of course good to see Sophos finally doing something in this area again.
+I hope the topics hide warning messages in the dashboard and backend performance will also be addressed soon.

 Object referencing

-The object referencing feature has been added to Sophos Firewall with v20.
+The object referencing feature was added to Sophos Firewall with v20.

-Sophos Firewall v21 provides a way to track the use of objects such as interfaces, zones, gateways or SD-WAN profiles in the configuration.
-Changes to an object can be made in a targeted manner thanks to the transparency of the usage locations.
-It is also easier to clean up objects that are no longer in use, as you can quickly see whether they are still in use or can be removed.
+Sophos Firewall v21 provides a way to track the use of objects such as interfaces, zones, gateways, or SD-WAN profiles in the configuration.
+Because the usage locations are transparent, changes to an object can be made more deliberately.
+Cleaning up unused objects also becomes easier because you can quickly see whether they are still in use or can be removed.

 Object Reference API

 The Object Reference API introduced in Sophos Firewall v21 makes it possible to automatically retrieve the usage count of configuration objects.
-The API can be used to quickly get an overview of how often an object is used in the configuration.
-This is particularly useful if you have to manage a large number of hosts or interfaces.
+The API can be used to quickly see how often an object is used in the configuration.
+This is particularly useful when managing a large number of hosts or interfaces.

-The API enables a programmatic query of the reference count and supports filter options to search for specific objects.
-This functionality provides an efficient way to identify and, if necessary, remove unused objects.
-The API can also be integrated into automation processes, which saves time for recurring tasks such as system cleanup.
+The API allows programmatic queries of reference counts and supports filters to search for specific objects.
+This provides an efficient way to identify unused objects and remove them where appropriate.
+The API can also be integrated into automation workflows, saving time on recurring tasks such as system cleanup.

 Third-party threat feeds

-Sophos Firewall v21 supports the integration of third-party threat feeds for automated threat defense.
-This feature extends the existing threat intelligence integration of Sophos X-Ops and Sophos MDR with external threat data sources.
-Sophos Firewall can now automatically process threat indicators from third-party vendors, managed service providers (MSPs) or industry-specific consortia and block threats in various subsystems.
+Sophos Firewall v21 supports the integration of third-party threat feeds for automatic threat defense.
+This feature extends the existing threat intelligence integration from Sophos X-Ops and Sophos MDR with external threat data sources.
+Sophos Firewall can now automatically process threat indicators from third parties, Managed Service Providers (MSPs), or industry-specific consortia and block threats across multiple subsystems.

 Automated blocking

-As soon as threat indicators are provided by a third-party feed, they are automatically integrated into the firewall rules.
-Threats such as malicious IP addresses, domains and URLs are immediately blocked on all relevant security modules – including the firewall itself, IPS (Intrusion Prevention System), DNS blocklists, web filters and Deep Packet Inspection (DPI).
+As soon as threat indicators are provided by a third-party feed, they are automatically integrated into firewall enforcement.
+Threats such as malicious IP addresses, domains, and URLs are immediately blocked across all relevant security modules, including the firewall itself, IPS (Intrusion Prevention System), DNS blocklists, web filters, and Deep Packet Inspection (DPI).

 Polling interval

-The frequency at which the firewall updates the feeds can be set flexibly.
-Administrators can set the interval between one hour and up to 30 days.
-This makes it possible to control the updating of threat data as required.
+The frequency with which the firewall updates the feeds can be configured flexibly.
+Administrators can set the interval anywhere from one hour to 30 days.
+This makes it possible to control threat data updates as needed.

 Support for multiple feeds

 Sophos Firewall can manage up to 50 different threat feed sources.
-These feeds must be in a specific format – each Indicator of Compromise (IOC) is transmitted as a single line in a .txt file over HTTPS.
+These feeds must follow a specific format: each Indicator of Compromise (IoC) is transmitted as a single line in a .txt file via HTTPS.

 Authentication and security

 Support for external feeds significantly improves the firewall’s defensive capabilities.
-Threats from industry-specific or regional feeds can be detected and blocked without the need to manually create additional firewall rules.
+Threats from industry-specific or regional feeds can be detected and blocked without manually creating additional firewall rules.

-Here is a small selection of providers who make threat feeds available.
+Here is a small selection of providers that offer threat feeds.

 CrowdSec

-CrowdSec is an open source cyber threat defense solution powered by crowd intelligence.
-It provides automated blocklists and threat feeds collected from a global community.
-CrowdSec helps to identify and block threats in real time by aggregating threat intelligence from many participants.
+CrowdSec is an open-source solution for defending against cyber threats, supported by crowd intelligence.
+It offers automated blocklists and threat feeds collected from a global community.
+CrowdSec helps identify and block threats in real time by aggregating threat information from many participants.

 GreyNoise

-GreyNoise focuses on analyzing “internet noise” by examining global network traffic to identify which activities are likely to be malicious.
-It filters out malicious network traffic that is not a direct attack on your infrastructure, helping to reduce false positives and prioritize real threats.
+GreyNoise focuses on analyzing “internet noise” by examining global network activity to identify which activity is likely malicious.
+It filters out harmful network traffic that does not represent a direct attack on your own infrastructure, helping reduce false positives and prioritize real threats.

 Cisco Talos

-Talos is Cisco’s threat research unit and provides one of the largest commercial threat intelligence feeds in the world.
-It includes detailed information on global threats, vulnerabilities and attackers.
-Talos supports the detection and defense of cyber attacks with up-to-date threat data.
+Talos is Cisco’s threat research unit and offers one of the largest commercial threat intelligence feeds worldwide.
+It includes detailed information on global threats, vulnerabilities, and attackers.
+Talos supports cyberattack detection and defense with current threat data.

 Abuse.ch / URLhaus

-Abuse.ch is a platform that specializes in detecting and blocking malicious domains and IP addresses, especially malware and botnets.
-URLhaus is an Abuse.ch project that focuses on reporting and blocking URLs that spread malware.
+Abuse.ch is a platform specializing in tracking and blocking malicious domains and IP addresses, especially malware and botnets.
+URLhaus is a project by Abuse.ch that focuses on reporting and blocking URLs used to distribute malware.

 Hakk Solutions

-Hakk Solutions is a security intelligence and services provider specializing in threat intelligence and security monitoring.
-The services include threat data that can be used to identify and defend against cyber attacks.
+Hakk Solutions is a provider of security information and services specializing in threat intelligence and security monitoring.
+Its services include threat data that can be used to identify and defend against cyberattacks.

 OSINT (Open-source Intelligence) / DigitalSide

-DigitalSide provides open source intelligence feeds (OSINT) based on publicly available information.
-These feeds contain data on malicious IP addresses, URLs and domains collected from various publicly available sources.
+DigitalSide offers Open-Source Intelligence (OSINT) feeds based on publicly available information.
+These feeds contain data on malicious IP addresses, URLs, and domains collected from various public sources.

 CINS Score (CINSscore.com)

-CINS Score provides threat intelligence based on network traffic analysis to help identify malicious hosts and networks.
+CINS Score offers threat data based on network traffic analysis, helping identify malicious hosts and networks.
 It uses machine learning and heuristic algorithms to evaluate potentially dangerous IP addresses.

 EclecticIQ

-EclecticIQ provides threat intelligence and analytics for organizations and security operations.
+EclecticIQ delivers threat data and analytics for companies and security operations teams.
 The provider offers comprehensive threat intelligence services that make it possible to detect and respond to threats.

 Feodo Tracker

-Feodo Tracker is another Abuse.ch project that specializes in tracking botnets, particularly Feodo, Dridex and Emotet.
-It provides information about the servers that these botnets use to control them, helping to identify and block malicious activity.
+Feodo Tracker is another Abuse.ch project specializing in tracking botnets, especially Feodo, Dridex, and Emotet.
+It provides information about the command-and-control servers used by these botnets, helping identify and block malicious activity.

 DigitalSlide Threat Intel

-DigitalSide provides threat intelligence feeds with a focus on open source intelligence (OSINT).
-It collects publicly available information on malicious IP addresses, domains and URLs.
-These feeds are particularly useful for identifying threats at an early stage as they are based on a wide range of publicly available data sources and are updated regularly.
+DigitalSide offers threat intelligence feeds with a focus on Open-Source Intelligence (OSINT).
+It collects publicly available information on malicious IP addresses, domains, and URLs.
+These feeds are particularly useful for identifying threats early because they are based on a broad range of public data sources and are updated regularly.

-Proofpoint provides comprehensive threat intelligence through its Emerging Threats Intelligence Feed.
-This service focuses on providing real-time updates on emerging threats, including new attack techniques and vulnerabilities.
-Proofpoint uses machine learning and expert analysis to provide detailed insights into global threats that help organizations respond to cyberattacks in a targeted manner.
+Proofpoint offers comprehensive threat information through its Emerging Threats Intelligence Feed.
+This service focuses on real-time updates about emerging threats, including new attack techniques and vulnerabilities.
+Proofpoint uses machine learning and expert analysis to deliver detailed insights into global threats, helping companies respond more precisely to cyberattacks.

-Sophos Firewall v21 provides the ability to integrate and analyze threat indicators Indicators of Compromise (IoCs) from endpoints.
+Sophos Firewall v21 can integrate and analyze Indicators of Compromise (IoCs) from endpoints.
 Both managed and unmanaged endpoints are supported.
-As soon as an endpoint detects malicious activity, this information is transmitted to the firewall.
+As soon as an endpoint detects malicious activity, this information is sent to the firewall.
 The firewall analyzes these IoCs and blocks suspicious activity.

-This function is particularly useful for improving synchronization between endpoints and the firewall.
-Threat attempts detected on the endpoints can thus be stopped directly across the entire network.
-This real-time analysis contributes to a rapid response to threats and the containment of attacks.
+This feature is particularly useful for improving synchronization between endpoints and the firewall.
+Threat attempts detected on endpoints can then be stopped directly across the entire network.
+This real-time analysis supports rapid threat response and attack containment.

-The firewall is able to correlate threat attempts from endpoints by including details such as running processes and applications.
+The firewall can correlate threat attempts from endpoints by including details such as executed processes and applications.
 This improves threat detection and analysis.
-As soon as an endpoint detects suspicious activity, this information is automatically transmitted to the firewall to block the threat across different network layers.
+As soon as an endpoint detects suspicious activity, this information is automatically sent to the firewall to block the threat across multiple network layers.

-If a malicious process is detected on a managed endpoint, the firewall automatically blocks the associated IP address, domain or URL.
-This applies to subsystems such as the firewall, DNS blocklists, web filters and deep packet inspection.
-This seamless integration between the firewall and endpoints significantly reduces the response time to threats.
+If a malicious process is detected on a managed endpoint, the firewall automatically blocks the associated IP address, domain, or URL.
+This applies to subsystems such as the firewall, DNS blocklists, web filters, and Deep Packet Inspection.
+This seamless integration between firewall and endpoints significantly reduces response time to threats.

-An example would be an unmanaged endpoint attempting to access a malicious URL.
-The firewall would immediately intervene and block access without the endpoint itself requiring any special configurations.
+One example would be an unmanaged endpoint attempting to access a malicious URL.
+The firewall would intervene immediately and block access without the endpoint itself requiring special configuration.
 This also protects devices that are not directly managed by Sophos Endpoint Security.

-The ability to process IoCs from endpoints provides administrators with an additional layer of defense, as the firewall responds not only to network traffic, but also to detailed threat information from the endpoints themselves.
+The ability to process IoCs from endpoints offers administrators an additional layer of defense, as the firewall reacts not only to network traffic but also to detailed threat information from the endpoints themselves.

 Lateral Movement Protection

-Lateral Movement Protection is mentioned again in Sophos Firewall v21, as significant improvements and optimizations have been made in this version.
-In v21, integration and coordination with other security features such as Synchronized Security and Active Threat Response (ATR) has been improved.
-The firewall can now respond faster and more efficiently to threats by automatically isolating compromised devices and blocking the spread of threats across the network.
+Lateral Movement Protection is mentioned again in Sophos Firewall v21 because this version includes significant improvements and optimizations.
+In v21, integration and coordination with other security features such as Synchronized Security and Active Threat Response (ATR) have been improved in particular.
+The firewall can now respond to threats faster and more efficiently by automatically isolating compromised devices and blocking the spread of threats in the network.

-Lateral Movement Protection prevents threats from spreading across the network by isolating compromised devices.
-As soon as an endpoint is detected as compromised, communication with other devices in the network is blocked.
-The firewall also shares this information with other endpoints, which then also block network access to the compromised device.
+Lateral Movement Protection prevents threats from spreading through the network by isolating compromised devices.
+As soon as an endpoint is identified as compromised, communication with other devices in the network is blocked.
+The firewall also shares this information with other endpoints, which then block network access for the compromised device as well.

-This feature increases security across the network by preventing threats from moving horizontally from one device to the next.
-It is particularly useful in large networks where the rapid isolation of infected devices can be crucial in preventing an incident.
+This feature increases security across the entire network by preventing threats from moving laterally from one device to the next.
+It is particularly useful in large networks, where quickly isolating infected devices can be critical to preventing an incident.

-If an endpoint is detected as compromised, the firewall shares the MAC address of this device with all other endpoints in the network.
-The endpoints then block network access to the infected device.
-This ensures that threats cannot spread further in the network.
+When an endpoint is identified as compromised, the firewall shares the MAC address of that device with all other endpoints in the network.
+The endpoints then block network access for the infected device.
+This ensures that threats cannot continue spreading through the network.

-The firewall continuously monitors the heartbeat status of the endpoints.
-As soon as an endpoint is identified as compromised, the heartbeat status changes to red, which triggers an immediate blocking mechanism.
-The communication of the compromised endpoint is immediately interrupted, enabling effective containment of the threat.
+The firewall continuously monitors the Heartbeat status of the endpoints.
+As soon as an endpoint is identified as compromised, the Heartbeat status turns red and triggers an immediate blocking mechanism.
+Communication from the compromised endpoint is interrupted immediately, enabling effective containment of the threat.

-A typical scenario would be an endpoint that attempts to move laterally in the network after it has been compromised.
-With Lateral Movement Protection enabled, this endpoint is immediately isolated and its communication blocked.
-This prevents the spread of malware, such as ransomware, which could attempt to infect other devices.
+A typical scenario would be an endpoint attempting to move laterally through the network after being compromised.
+With Lateral Movement Protection enabled, this endpoint is isolated immediately and its communication is blocked.
+This prevents the spread of malware, such as ransomware, that might try to infect additional devices.

-A prerequisite for this function is that the firewall and the Sophos endpoints are connected via Sophos Central.
+A prerequisite for this feature is that the firewall and Sophos endpoints are connected through Sophos Central.
 This enables synchronization between the security solutions and ensures that threats can be detected and isolated quickly.

-Sophos Firewall v21, like previous versions, offers reporting capabilities that are available both on the device (OnBox) and in the cloud via Sophos Central.
-These reports make it possible to analyze threats and network activities in detail and provide valuable insights into the security situation of the network.
+Like previous versions, Sophos Firewall v21 offers reporting functions both on the device (OnBox) and in the cloud through Sophos Central.
+These reports make it possible to analyze threats and network activity in detail and provide valuable insight into the network’s security posture.

-In Sophos Firewall v21, reporting capabilities have been enhanced with the integration of Threat Sources and Threat Events and support for Synchronized Indicators of Compromise (IoC).
-What is new is that reports now provide detailed information on the sources of threats and their specific events.
-You can now accurately track threat attempts by seeing which devices, IP addresses or users were involved and which firewall modules blocked the threat.
+In Sophos Firewall v21, reporting has been expanded through the integration of Threat Sources and Threat Events, as well as support for Synchronized Indicators of Compromise (IoC).
+Reports now provide detailed information about threat sources and their specific events.
+You can track threat attempts precisely by seeing which devices, IP addresses, or users were involved and which firewall modules blocked the threat.

-Particularly noteworthy is the support for Synchronized IoCs.
-This synchronizes threat data from Sophos Central and Sophos Managed Detection and Response (MDR) as well as third-party feeds.
-This extension makes it possible to gain deeper insights into threats by analyzing the affected processes and endpoints in more detail.
-This allows administrators to see not only where threats have occurred, but also how they affect endpoints and network components.
+Particularly noteworthy is support for Synchronized IoCs.
+Threat data from Sophos Central, Sophos Managed Detection and Response (MDR), and third-party feeds is synchronized.
+This extension provides deeper insight into threats by analyzing affected processes and endpoints in more detail.
+Administrators can see not only where threats occurred, but also how they affect endpoints and network components.

 Static route and VPN improvements